mikeykhalil/furan/README.md

 ## What is Furan's advantage?

--  **Furan is fast!** Optimized for build speed, Furan prefers to run operations in memory instead of disk and can be optionally configured to run all builds within a RAM disk.
+-  **Furan is fast!** Optimized for build speed, Furan runs operations in memory instead of disk.
+Optionally, it can be configured to run all builds within a RAM disk.
 Furan streams directly from GitHub to a local Docker daemon without temporary files.

--  **Furan is stateless!** Furan is deployed as an essentially stateless API application, allowing it to be scaled out easily.
-Furan never shells out to execute docker commands but instead leverages the Docker Engine API.
+-  **Furan is stateless!** Furan is deployed as an essentially stateless API application, allowing it to be scaled out.
+Furan does not shell out to execute docker commands.
+It leverages the Docker Engine API.

 -  **Furan is hookable!** Furan is triggered on demand via GRPC or HTTPS.
 Builds can be triggered on one node and monitored on any other (allows round-robin load balancing).